WordPress Security Guide: Protect Your Site Like Pro

 Every day, WordPress websites face thousands of security threats ranging from brute-force attacks to malware injections.
 Understanding the nature of these threats and how they can impact your website is the first step toward building a solid defense.

-Why WordPress Security is Important?
+Why is WordPress Security Important?

 Why WordPress Sites are Frequent Targets